LDSSA/batch4-students/README.md

 ## Help

-TODO should we include the troubleshooting section from the ds-prep-course readme?
+TODO should we include the troubleshooting section from the ds-prep-course readme? yes!!!

 During the academy you will surely run into problems and have doubts about the material.